Nebula-Developers/Moomoo-AI-Bot-Sender/README.md

 Type "setowner \<your ID>" into the node.js console to make the bot obey your commands.

 `--num` sets the number of bots.
-Required for bots to function.
+Required for bots to function, and servers have their own limit of around 20 bots and users.
 Default: `0`

 `--link` sets the Moomoo party link.
 Required for bots to function.
 Default: none